The UK Test Centres With the Highest Fail Rates

 |---|---|---|---|

-| Box junctions | Chingford, Wood Green | Response to traffic signs | |
+| Box junctions | Chingford (London), Wood Green (London) | Response to traffic signs | |

-| Bus lanes (operating hours) | Wood Green, Chingford, Birmingham | Lane discipline, signage response | |
+| Bus lanes (operating hours) | Wolverhampton, Wednesbury, Chingford (London) | Lane discipline, signage response | |

-| Multi-lane roundabouts | Chingford, Garretts Green | Signals, positioning | |
+| Multi-lane roundabouts | Chingford (London), Birmingham Garretts Green | Signals, positioning | |

-| Rapid speed limit transitions | Garretts Green, A45 routes | Speed control | |
+| Rapid speed limit transitions | Featherstone, A645 routes | Speed control | |

-| Dense pedestrian crossings | Wood Green, Belvedere | Response to pedestrians |
+| Dense pedestrian crossings | West Midlands urban centres | Response to pedestrians |

 What the toughest centres have in common

 The honest implication: a learner who is geographically pinned to one of these centres should expect a higher first-time fail probability than the national average suggests, and should weight their preparation hours upward accordingly.
 The standard 45-hour DVSA preparation framework is a national average that does not account for centre difficulty.
-A Belvedere candidate may need 60+ hours plus 2 to 3 mocks to reach the 50 percent first-time threshold that 45 hours produces at an average centre.
+A Wolverhampton candidate may need 60+ hours plus 2 to 3 mocks to reach the 50 percent first-time threshold that 45 hours produces at an average centre.

 The fail rate decomposition: what fails candidates